What is Connecting Classrooms through Global Learning?

 - Fully-funded professional learning: delivered in a way that suits you and your setting

-- Automatic recognition leading to accreditation through the British Council International School Award.
+- Accreditation through the British Council’s International School Award.

 Don’t just take our word for it!